Arkle Challenge Trophy 2022 Racecard

 What is the distance of the Arkle Challenge Trophy?

-How many fences are jumped in the Arkle Challenge Trophy?
+How many obstacles are jumped in the Arkle Challenge Trophy?

 What day of the festival is the Arkle Challenge Trophy?